 Types of Subterranean Termite Mud Tubes in Yard

-Until now, there are four types of mud tubes that subterranean termites usually built.
+Until now, subterranean termites usually build four types of mud tubes.
 These are:

 - Swarming castle